Devilish-Bob/devlish-bob.github.io/content/about/_index.md

 the heir to the trone of a sentient dodecahedron.

-still learning how to master code and domunate the world.
+still learning how to master code and dominate the world.

 sleeping with 1/9 probability.